iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/DesignDocument.md

 ### 1.1 Assumptions

-  - Initially there are  not have concurrent access requirements
+  - Initially there are no concurrent access requirements
   - Android will be the systems platform
   - Android Hardware will support android API level 19